mlatysheva/udacity_capstone_travel_app/README.md

 ## Functionality

-The project is a two-line form for user to put the city and departure date.
+The project is a three-line form for user to input the city, the departure date and the return date for his/her upcoming trip.
-Once the user has inputed the data into the form and clicked "Get info" button, the API sends the data via the POST method to the local server operating on port 8081.
-The local server stores all the information for the trip in the global variable tripData, which is the app endpoint.
+Once the user has inputed the data into the form and clicked "Get info" button, the Travel App makes external API calls to Geonames, Weatherbit and Pixabay APIs by invoking dedicated functions:
-Having received the user input, the local server makes the following requests to the external API:
-1) Geonames: taking the city as the basis, the server requests Geonames for the country, longitude and latitude of the distination city;
+1) Geonames: taking the city as the basis, the Travel App calls Geonames API to get the country, longitude and latitude of the distination city;
-2) Weatherbit: taking the longitude and latitude, the server requests Weatherbit for the weather forecast for the destination city for the departure date.
+2) Weatherbit: taking the longitude, latitude, and the departure date, Travel App requests Weatherbit for the weather forecast for the destination city for the departure date.
+If the departure date is more than 16 days away, Travel App makes a different call to get historic data instead.
-3) Pixabay: taking the city and the country, the server requests Pixabay for an url of an image for the destination city.
+3) Pixabay: taking the city and the country, Travel App requests Pixabay for an url of an image for the destination city.
-4) Period before the trip: taking the departure date, the server calculates the period left before the trip.
+4) Period before the trip and duration of the trip: taking the departure date, Travel App calculates the period left before the trip.
+Taking the departure and return dates, Travel App calculates the duration of the trip.

+Travel App collects all the data into the tripData endpoint variable that it sends via the POST method to the local server operating on port 8081.
+The local server stores all the information about the trip.

-Once all the trip information has been gathered in the API endpoint tripData, the server sends it back, via the GET request, to the client function, formHandler, which dynamically updates the user interface by making changes to the properties of relevant DOM elements.
+Once all the trip information has been gathered in the API endpoint tripData, Travel App dynamically updates the user interface by making changes to the properties of relevant DOM elements.

 ## Development server and production server